Recovering from a flood

 - Find out how to dispose of flood damaged items safely, after you have spoken to your insurance company.

-- Make sure all electrical circuits are fully dried out and checked by an electrical engineer before switching them back on.
+- Make sure all electrical circuits are fully dried out and checked by a registered electrician before switching them back on.
 Only use electrical appliances if you know they are still in good working order.
+Click here to for more information about electrical safety following a flood.

 - Use dehumidifiers to dry out your property rather than portable heaters which can put you at risk of having a fire.
 If you do use portable heaters, keep them at least one metre away from furniture or other flammable items.
 When drying out your property don’t overload extension leads or adaptors.